Jan Randall: Bands

-Jan's first professional band Manna was the coming together of three rival high school bands to play original roots based songs.
+His first professional band Manna was the coming together of three rival high school bands to play original roots based songs.
 The act was the first to be managed and recorded by Holger Petersen for Stony Plain Records first album "The Acme Sausage Company."(1970) Several months after graduation Manna joined a North American tour of songs from Jesus Christ Superstar that included performing two of their original songs with symphony orchestra.
 This included Cobo Hall with the Detroit Symphony for an estimated audience of 12000 people.